arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 Thanks to the ESP32 module, the UNO R4 WiFi has Bluetooth® LE and Bluetooth® 5 capabilities, at a speed of up to 2 Mbps.
 The ESP32 module has a built in trace-antenna, meaning that you do not need an external one to use the connectivity features of the board.
 However, this trace antenna is shared with the Bluetooth® module, which means that you cannot use Bluetooth® and Wi-Fi® at the same time.

-Below is an example sketch scans for bluetooth devices:
+Below is an example sketch scans for Bluetooth® devices:

 ```arduino
 #include <ArduinoBLE.h>